Work hardening: Copper

 Copper was the first metal in common use for tools and containers since it is one of the few metals available in non-oxidized form, not requiring the smelting of an ore.
 Copper is easily softened by heating and then cooling (it does not harden by quenching, e.g., quenching in cool water).
 In this annealed state it may then be hammered, stretched and otherwise formed, progressing toward the desired final shape but becoming harder and less ductile as work progresses.
 If work continues beyond a certain hardness the metal will tend to fracture when worked and so it may be re-annealed periodically as shaping continues.
 Annealing is stopped when the workpiece is near its final desired shape, and so the final product will have a desired strength and hardness.
 The technique of repoussé exploits these properties of copper, enabling the construction of durable jewelry articles and sculptures (such as the Statue of Liberty).

 Gold and other precious metals

-Much gold jewelry is produced by casting, with little or no cold working; which, depending on the alloy grade, may leave the metal relatively soft and bendable.
+Much gold and silver jewelry is produced by casting, with little or no cold working; which, depending on the alloy grade, may leave the metal relatively soft and bendable.
 However, a jeweler may intentionally use work hardening to strengthen wearable objects that are exposed to stress, such as rings.